victorchaw/victorchaw/README.md

 Hey there! 👋

 I'm Victor, your friendly neighborhood 💻 data enthusiast with a law 🎓 background.
 I'm like a computer in the sense that I approach programming challenges with a cool and calculated 🧐 mindset.
-I'm fluent in Java, SQL, Python, HTML, CSS, JavaScript, and C#, but don't worry, I won't speak in code with you.
+I'm very familiar with SQL, Python and R while play around with other programming languages like Java, Javascript, HTML, CSS.

 My love for numbers and analysis has led me to develop my skills in data management, from ER diagrams to DBMS.
 I also enjoy learning about computer networking and object-oriented programming.
-When it comes to analyzing and conveying insights from datasets, I'm your guy.
-I use tools like Microsoft Excel, PowerBI, Tableau public version, and Looker Studio to visualize data and improve my analytics and storytelling skills. 📊
+When it comes to analyzing and conveying insights from datasets, I use tools like Microsoft Excel, PowerBI, Tableau, and Looker Studio to visualize data and improve my analytics and storytelling skills. 📊

 If you had to describe me in three words, it would be detail-oriented, problem-solving, and entrepreneurial mindset 🚀.
 I'm always looking for ways to blend these attributes with my passion for programming and analysis.
 My goal is to save time and be more productive, which is why I'm constantly learning new tools and techniques for complex data through college and MOOC. 📚